HugoFeng/hugofeng.github.io/source_backup/_posts/bp_ann_in_matlab.md

-title: A implementation of Neural Network with Back Propagation in MATLAB
+title: An implementation of Neural Network with Back Propagation in MATLAB
 date: 2014-06-05 22:45:14
 tags:   ML
 ---